darkhelmet/sinatra-bundles/README.md

     ./javascripts/lightbox.js
     ./javascripts/blog.js

-You can bundle these files in your app like this:
+You can bundle these files in your app like this.
+First, install the gem

+    %> [sudo] gem install sinatra-bundles

+And include it in your app:

     require 'sinatra'
     require 'sinatra/bundles'